wacncontent/CustomizeTool/removeCommentOutput2/includes/hybrid-solutions.md

 Unlike queues and topics, applications don't explicitly create relays.
 Instead, when an application that wishes to receive messages establishes a TCP connection with Service Bus, a relay is created automatically.
 When the connection is dropped, the relay is deleted.
 To let an application find the relay created by a specific listener, Service Bus provides a registry that allows locating a specific relay by name.

 Relays are the right solution when you need direct communication.
-Think about an airline reservation system running in an on-premises datacenter that, for example, must be accessed from check-in kiosks, mobile devices, and other computers.
+Think about an airline reservation system running in an on-premises datacenter, for example, that must be accessed from check-in kiosks, mobile devices, and other computers.
 Applications running on all of these systems could rely on Service Bus relays in the cloud to communicate, wherever they might be running.

 Connecting applications has always been part of building complete solutions, and it's hard to see this problem ever going away.
 By providing cloud-based technologies for doing this through queues, topics, and relays, Service Bus aims at making this essential function easier and more broadly available.